asteroid-lang/asteroid/docs/Asteroid User Guide.rst

 A module in Asteroid is a file with a set of valid Asteroid statements.
 You can load this file into other Asteroid code with the statement,
 ::

    load "example_path/example_filename".

 or

 ::

    load example_modulename.

-In Asteroid modules do not have a separate name space;
+Asteroid modules do not have a separate name space;
 symbols from a module are entered into Asteroid's global name space.

 The search strategy for a module to be loaded is as follows,

-#. raw module name - could be an absolute path
+1. raw module name - could be an absolute path
-#. search in current directory
+2. search in current directory
-#. search in directory where Asteroid is installed
+3. search in directory where Asteroid is installed
-#. search in subdirectory where Asteroid was started
+4. search in subdirectory where Asteroid was started

 Modules defined by the Asteroid system should be loaded with the keyword ``system`` in order to avoid any clashes with locally defined modules.
 If the ``system``